 Over the past couple of years, I’ve watched as the community of Bikram Yogis has shifted and evolved.
 There was no way that it couldn’t.
 Change is inevitable and is not a bad thing.
 I think it’s interesting to see studios embracing other types of yoga and hot pilates classes.
 I am intrigued by, and can’t wait to take, the new intermediate classes that are popping up at studios here and there.
 For me, I believe all yoga is good yoga and that anyone that starts up a regular yoga asana practice is a brave, brave soul that is on the journey of their life.

 That being said, I hope that beyond my lifetime there is still Bikram Yoga available and accessible to those who need it.
-I hope that there is still a hot room where we can all get crazy sweaty and red faced, lined with mirrors so that we can grin at ourselves as we collectively create that pitter patter of rain as the sweat drips from, well…everywhere under neon lights.
+I hope that there is still a hot room where we can all get crazy sweaty and red faced, lined with mirrors so that we can grin at ourselves as we collectively create that pitter patter of rain as the sweat drips from, well…everywhere under fluorescent lights.

 “Why should I care?” you might ask.
 I’ll be long gone.
 Who cares what happens when we are no longer here anymore?
 And I tell you this.
 I was a mess before Bikram Yoga (Hot Traditional Hatha Yoga, the 26 & 2, or whatever the heck you all are calling it these days) came into my life.
 I was also a mess for quite a few years after I established a regular practice.
 I had low self esteem, body image issues, and few positive relationships.
 I had back issues, hip issues, chronic skin issues, allergy issues, and sciatic pain at 28 years old.
 I struggled to fit in anywhere and connect with anyone.
 I had a brick wall built around me that need to be chiseled away at in order to truly live.
 And though I do not say that Bikram Yoga was the only thing that cured me of all of this stuff, it definitely had a major impact.